hashicorp/terraform-website/content/source/docs/extend/resources/import.html.md

 Many users migrating to Terraform often have manually managed infrastructure they want to bring under the management of Terraform.
 Terraform provides a mechanism known as an importer to consolidate those resources into state.

-~> *NOTE:* Operators are responsible for writing the appropriate configuration that will be associated with the resource import.
+~> **Note:** Operators are responsible for writing the appropriate configuration that will be associated with the resource import.
 This restriction may be removed in a future version of Terraform.

-When importing the user will specify the configuration address and id of the resource
+When importing, the user will specify the configuration address and id of the resource:

 ```
 terraform import example_instance.foo 000-0000
 ```

-A resources `READ` function will perform a lookup based on the configured `id`.
-To support this Terraform provides a convenience that allows this passthrough.
+A resource's `READ` function will perform a lookup based on the configured `id`.
+As a convenience, Terraform provides a `schema.ImportStatePassthrough` importer that just uses the read function.

 ```go
 package example